thales-markets/thales-improvement-proposals/TIPs/TIP-90.md

 Example2:
     - TWAP value of 8,000 OP tokens and 8,000 THALES is $15k
     - Total fees during the period are $20k
     - 90% rebates would be $18k which is more than the max cap of rewards.
-The rebate is reduced proportionally for all traders by using the formula `myTotalRebales x 15 / 18`
+The rebate is reduced proportionally for all traders by using the formula `myTotalRebates x 15 / 18`